Teemukoivumaa/colory/README.md

 ## Installation

-If you have react and NPM installed on your machine, you can simply clone this repository and go to the project directory with command prompt and use the `npm start` command.
+1. Clone this repository to your local computer.
+2. Navigate to project folder <br />

-Install react with the command `npm install -g create-react-app`.
+2.1 Install react with the command `npm install react --save`.
 Requires NPM to be installed.
+3. Run project with `npm run start`
+4. Page will open in your default browser in address `localhost:3000\colory`
+5. Have fun!

 ## Meta

-Teemu Koivumaa
+Made by Teemu Koivumaa

 Distributed under the MIT license.
 See ``LICENSE`` for more information.